aschrein/aschrein.github.io/_posts/2025-09-01-compute_graph.markdown

     # Perform operations without tracking gradients
 ```

-One useful application of that is when combining with non differentiable operations:
+One useful application of that is when combining with non-differentiable operations:

 ```python
 x = x + (f(x) - x).detach() # Combine with non-differentiable operation like quantization or clamping